lilliankleess/Latex-Auto-Citation/README.md

     3. Save to Excel:
         The extracted citations are stored in a pandas DataFrame.
         The DataFrame is saved as an Excel file in the current working directory.

+        Note: make sure you have pip install pandas openpyxl